-A straight line of indubitably elegant iris, precisely facetted by the powdery green character of a galbanum and mimosa duo.
-Floral details and wooden embellishments are adorned with musk and ambrette to round out the sharp edges.
+An indubitably elegant 'ligne claire' of iris, chiseled with precision by the powdery and green character of a mimosa and galbanum.
+Floral details and wooden embellishments are adorned with musk and ambrette to smooth the rough edges.

-In 1937, Le Galion was a well-established House, allowing Paul Vacher to try out more experimental ideas in his collection.
-He started to work on the “soliflore” varieties, in which one flower gets the star treatment.
-A nod to the Art Deco period, which peaked in the 1930s, Paul Vacher sculpted this Iris in a symmetry of mimosa and galbanum, making Le Galion a reference in French perfumery, attentive to the arts and in step with its time.
+In 1937, Le Galion was a well-established house, allowing Paul Vacher to try out more experimental ideas in his collection.
+He started to dig into his “soliflore” works, in which one flower gets the star treatment.
+A nod to the Art Deco period, which peaked in the 1930s, Paul Vacher sculpted this Iris in a symmetry of mimosa and galbanum, making Le Galion a reference in French perfumery, attentive to arts and spirit of the times.

 Olfactive Information